5cover/psdc/docs/Done.md

 Maybe we could tokenize them as identifiers always and expect an identifier of a specific name in ParseOperation? (`ParseContextualKeyword`)

 That seems like an easy way to implement this feature.

+## Disambiguate terms: comptime and constant

+Those mean the same thing, except constant is also a node.
+So rename all to comptime.